kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 The controller is added to kube-controller-manager as a separate controller named `resourcepoolstatusrequest-controller` with its own client (so client-side throttling does not impact scheduling).
-It is registered in `cmd/kube-controller-manager/app/resource.go`.
+It is registered in `cmd/kube-controller-manager/app/resource.go` behind `requiredFeatureGates: []featuregate.Feature{features.DRAResourcePoolStatus}`.

 The controller:
 1. Watches ResourcePoolStatusRequest (`resource.k8s.io/v1alpha3`) objects
    via informer.
+Only add and update events are handled; there is no delete handler, and slice / claim / taint-rule churn does not re-trigger anything.
 2. Maintains a rate-limited work queue for processing, with up to 5 retries per request before dropping.
+Requests are keyed by bare object name, since the type is cluster-scoped.
-3. Reuses existing ResourceSlice and ResourceClaim informers (from the stable `resource.k8s.io/v1` group) already running in KCM.
+3. Reuses the ResourceSlice, ResourceClaim and DeviceTaintRule informers from the stable `resource.k8s.io/v1` group already running in KCM.
 4. Uses `UpdateStatus` to write results to the status subresource.
+5. Runs a single worker (`controller.Run(ctx, 1)`).
+There is no `ConcurrentSyncs` configuration knob; a request is a one-shot read-and-summarise, so one worker has been sufficient.
+Revisiting this is a Beta item if scale testing shows otherwise.

 #### One-time Processing

-Following the CSR pattern, the controller processes each request exactly once:
+Following the request/status pattern, the controller processes each request exactly once:

 1. When a new ResourcePoolStatusRequest is created, it is added to the work queue.
 2. Controller checks if `status` is already non-nil.
 3. If non-nil, the request was already processed — controller skips it.
+   This check happens both when enqueueing and again inside the sync, so a re-listed object is never reprocessed.
 4. If nil, controller computes pool status and writes to `status`.
 5. Once `status` is written, the request is complete: `status` is frozen write-once (validated via `ValidateImmutableField`), and `spec` is